Moving to Egypt

 Between the family’s departure from Canaan and their arrival in Egypt, Moses, the author of Genesis, interrupts the story to give the genealogy of Jacob’s direct descendants.
 The list gives the origins of the tribes and clans of Israel during Moses’s lifetime, as described in Numbers 26.
 It marks a shift from the focus on the fate of Jacob and his sons to a focus on the fate of their descendants.

 Understanding the genealogy requires reading it from an ancient Near Eastern worldview.9 For example, it seems to say Leah gave birth to thirty-three children in Paddan Aram, but it doesn’t mean that.
 She gave birth to her seven children there, so to the Israelites, their descendants came from there too.
-Likewise, Jacob’s sixty-six descendants who moved to Egypt includes some born later.
+Likewise, Jacob’s sixty-six descendants who moved to Egypt include some born later.
 In his twenties, Benjamin couldn’t have had the descendants attributed to him, including grandchildren.10 And Perez was only a small child when the family moved.
 Yet Moses counted some of their future descendants.

 Moses organized the genealogy in this way to make an important theological point.
 Though not everyone named actually traveled with Jacob, the family members chosen add up to the symbolic number of seventy, which represents completeness.11 This number matches the seventy nations in Genesis 10.12